Dr. Michael P. Mahalik

 Biography

-Dr. Mahalik earned his Bachelor of Science degree from Penn State, and his Master of Science and Doctoral degrees in Pharmacology from Temple University Schools of Medicine and Pharmacy.
-He continued his education in programs at Harvard, Columbia, and NYU.
-Dr. Mahalik has nearly 40 years of experience in medical education, helping in the start-up of five new medical schools during his career, while also serving as a campus Chief Academic Officer (Provost) for eight years with Penn State.
+Dr. Mahalik earned his Bachelor of Science degree from The Pennsylvania State University, and his Master of Science and Doctoral degrees in Pharmacology from Temple University Schools of Medicine and Pharmacy.
+He continued his education in programs at Harvard University, New York University (NYU), and Columbia University.
+Dr. Mahalik has more than forty-three years of experience in medical education, helping in the start-up of five new medical schools (four DO and one MD) during his career as well as being one of only 9 approved Consultants on College Accreditation nationwide when that was a formal entity of the accrediting body.
+In that role, he led 38 medical school consultations.
+Dr. Mahalik also served as Chief Academic Officer (campus Provost) for eight years with Penn State.

 In 2011, Dr. Mahalik had the wonderful opportunity to join Campbell University to help develop the first osteopathic medical school in North Carolina, the Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM).
-He currently serves as Vice Dean for Academic Affairs with CUSOM, and is a tenured Professor of Pharmacology.
-Dr. Mahalik also serves as Research Integrity Officer for Campbell University.
+He currently serves as Vice Dean of Administrative Affairs with CUSOM, and is a tenured Professor of Pharmacology.
+Dr. Mahalik additionally served for eight years as Research Integrity Officer for Campbell University.

-His research expertise includes drug therapy and teratology (birth defects), and Dr. Mahalik twice has offered testimony on topics related to birth defects before Congressional Subcommittees in Washington, DC.
+His research expertise includes drug therapy and birth defects (teratology), and Dr. Mahalik twice has offered testimony on topics related to birth defects before Congressional Subcommittees in Washington, DC.
 He also received international recognition for his groundbreaking research into the teratogenic potential of cocaine, which led many people to discontinue their use of this drug.